Bardaasht

-Synopsis
+Plot

-Aditya Shrivastava (Bobby Deol) is a court martialled army officer.
-He has a brother, Anuj Shrivastava (Ritesh Deshmukh).
+Aditya Shrivastava is a court martialled army officer.
+He has a brother, Anuj Shrivastava.
 Anuj gets angry at Aditya one day and runs away.
-Corrupt ACP Yashwant Thakur (Rahul Dev) helps Aditya find Anuj and later tells him that Anuj was killed in an encounter.
+Corrupt ACP Yashwant Thakur helps Aditya find Anuj and later tells him that Anuj was killed in an encounter.

 Aditya reads a police report which states that Anuj was running away with drugs and was shot dead on the spot.
 Aditya can't quite believe this, so he investigates it.
-He later meets Ramona (Tara Sharma), who reveals that ACP Yashwant Thakur and his two other police officers brutally killed Anuj for no apparent reason and lied to cover it up.
+He later meets Anuj's traumatised girlfriend Ramona, who reveals that ACP Yashwant Thakur and his two other police officers brutally killed Anuj for no apparent reason and lied to cover it up.

-Aditya wants to take the matter to court and chooses Payal (Lara Dutta) as his lawyer.
+Aditya wants to take the matter to court and chooses Payal as his lawyer.
 However, after losing the case, Aditya decides to take matters into his own hands by holding and torturing the three captives until they confess their crime.
-He is successful and, having secretly recorded this evidence, shows it to the police commissioner; thus avenging his brother's death.
+He is successful and, having secretly recorded this evidence, shows it to the police commissioner; thus avenging his brother's death as the culprits are arrested.
 The last scene shows Aditya performing the final rites of Anuj.